2020 Travel Guide to Koh Samui Travel Guide + Tourist Information

-The better good news is that there are many food options that the tropical island has to offer: from vegans to picky children, to foodies and adventure seekers.
-Whether you are looking for Thai food, Indian food, seafood, burgers or your daily dose of healthy foods, there are a lot of food that you can find on the island.
+The better good news is that the tropical island offers many food options: from vegans to picky children to foodies and adventure seekers.
+Whether you are looking for Thai food, Indian food, seafood, burgers, or your daily dose of healthy foods, there is a lot of food that you can find on the island.

 Ditch the bathing suit and wear your holiday pants instead.
 Koh Samui is all about eating in the morning, afternoon, and evening — plus every hour in between.

 Listed in the World’s Best Beach Restaurants of Travel+Leisure magazine, Haad Bang Po Seafood Restaurant offers the perfect seafood beach lunch.
 They serve pineapple fried rice, marinated shrimp, Thai soup, curry, and other seafood delicacies.
 This gorgeous restaurant sits along the ring road outside of Maenam, situated so close to the beach that you might diner ankle-deep if it is high tide.

 Located within the Banyan Tree Koh Samui in Lamai, Saffron brings together the blend of the different flavors of Southeast Asian cuisine and infuses it with authentic Thai specialties.
 The restaurant has elegant dining rooms where you will be treated to dishes such as roasted or glazed duck.

 This award-winning restaurant is located at the Conrad Koh Samui.
 It excels for its ambiance of contemporary Thai-style, lantern-lit dining room and floor-to-ceiling windows that reveal ocean views.
 Their executive chef, Amporn Choeng-Ngam, creates contemporary Thai cuisine and innovative dishes.